 - Check to see if wheels are bent or mounted straight by jacking the trailer a little, then spin each wheel.
 If one wobbles, loosen the bolts, then seat it properly, re-tighten the bolts, and check it again.
 If that doesn’t work, check the rim at a tire service center.

 - Measure axle position using a tape measure from the hitch, back to each end of each axle.
 Measure from the center of the ball or some point central on the hitch.
 The measurement is at an angle, so be sure to measure carefully to the same point on each end of the axle.
 If the measurements are not the same, then something is wrong.
 Could be the axle is not straight to the trailer frame, or not centered on the frame.
 Or maybe the tongue is not centered (or it’s bent).
 It may take some time to figure it out and get it correct.
 Here are several measurements that should match for both sides of the trailer.

 - For multiple axle trailers, measure as in #3 above for both axles.
 Also measure the distance between the axles at both ends.
 Everything should be the same for both sides of the trailer.

 For a good DIY trailer that you build, there’s no reason for Yaw.
 Please, take time to be sure the tongue mounts correctly and the hitch is central to the trailer.
 Set the axles perfectly straight to the frame — and with respect to the hitch.
 This little bit of extra effort will pay big dividends with a wonderfully stable trailer.

 Knowing Trailer Attitude

 Now you know a little about the attitude of your trailer.
 It’s not that hard, and getting it right makes the trailer much nicer to tow.
+A little knowledge is just the first step, however.
+The next steps are the doing.
 Good luck with your projects!